Understanding Abdominal Aortic Aneurysm

-The aorta is the large artery that carries blood from the heart to the rest of the body.
+What is AAA?The aorta is the large artery that carries blood from the heart to the rest of the body.
 With AAA, part of the aorta weakens and expands.
 If an aneurysm gets large enough, it may burst.
-This can be very serious, even fatal.
+This is very serious, and usually fatal.

-Who Develops AAA?
+Who develops AAA?

 These things increase your chances of having AAA:

-AAA runs in your family
+- AAA runs in your family

-Your age-AAA is more likely as you get older
+- Your age-AAA is more likely as you get older

-Men are more likely than women to have AAA
+- Men are more likely than women to have AAA

-High blood pressure
+- High blood pressure

-High cholesterol level (a buildup of fat and other materials in the blood)
+- High cholesterol level (a buildup of fat and other materials in the blood)

-Inury (such as a car accident)
+- Injury (such as a car accident